NoxMoon/inside_beauty/README.md

 * Merge some categories.
 * Split 'size' column to a number and unit, do unit conversion as necessary
 * Compute 'price/size'
-* Basic cleaning on ingredients:
-    * Split inactive and active ingredient
-    * Convert ingredients to a list
+* Ingredient features:
     * Find number of inactive and active ingredient
-    * Check if the ingredients are in alphabatical order -- most companies like to list ingredient in a descending order of their quantity in the product, some companies just list ingredients alphabatically.
+    * Whether the ingredients are in alphabatical order -- most companies like to list ingredient in a descending order of their quantity in the product, some companies just list ingredients alphabatically.
-* Look up ingredients in our ingredient dictionary.
-    * Get a set of all unique ingredients in the products dataframe
-    * Find the match of all these ingredients
-    * For all product, we loop over its ingredient list and look up the matching ingredient, rating and ingredient category
     * Count how many ingredients in a product have a certain rating (how many ingredient rated as Good/Average etc.)
     * Count how many ingredients in a product belongs to a certain category (how many antioxidants/sunscreen etc.)
     * Count some special categories of ingredients.
 For example, peptides, ingredients called "xxx extract"...
     * Compute average ingredient rating.
-For inactive ingredient, we also consider two kinds of weighted average.
+For inactive ingredient, we also consider two types of weighted average.
-    * We can make a giant binary matrix indicating all ingredients' presense in each product.
+    * Binary matrix indicating all ingredients' presense in each product.
 We may need dimensionality reduction techniques to preprocess these features for some machine learning models.

 Datacleaning notebook can be found here: [data_cleaning.ipynb](https://github.com/NoxMoon/inside_beauty/blob/master/data_cleaning/data_cleaning.ipynb)